pkdevboxy/features/android/README.md

-# Android library plugin development
+# Android Software Model development

 This will enable the developers of the Android Software Model (Google Android team) to fully utilize the existing functionality in the core JVM and dependency management infrastructure.
 The goal is to allow an Android library to be built from Java sources, which have compile-time dependencies on both JVM libraries and other Android libraries.

 ## User roles

- - **Android Software Model producer** : A team of developers building the core plugins that provide the Android Software model and support the Android ecosystem
+ - **Android Software Model developer** : A team of developers building the core plugins that provide the Android Software Model and support the Android ecosystem
  - **Android application developer** : A developer using the core plugins developed by the Android Software Model foundation developers

 ## Terminology